Discussing Fault in Merging Accidents

 Because Washington’s highways have a lot of traffic, any accident can cause a multi-car pileup.

-The personal injury lawyers at Kapuz Lighty receive many questions about merging accidents, and many of the questions revolve around liability.
+The experienced Yakima, Washington auto accident lawyers at Kapuza Lighty receive many questions about merging accidents, and many of the questions revolve around liability.

 Who is legally responsible in a merging accident?
 And who needs to pay compensation?